 CAPSICUM Project:

-the ElectroMagnetically-Prepared Piano and active control
+A research consortium (Ircam, University of Cambridge, Miami University) focused on the ElectroMagnetically-Prepared Piano and active control

 Active Control and the ElectroMagnetically-Prepared Piano